sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 ORDER BY NUM_TRIPS DESC
 LIMIT 3
 ```
-- Total trips for each short station name in each region
+- Total trips for each short station name in each region?
 ```sql
 SELECT
 t1.region_id AS STARTING_REGION, # Defining the region and station by the starting station